pkosurilab/readthedocs-BellaVista/docs/source/figure_guide.md

 ```
 # {octicon}`pencil` Figure Guide

-Bella Vista can be used to create poster, presentation, and paper-ready figures highlighting spatial discoveries in your data.
+BellaVista can be used to create poster, presentation, and paper-ready figures highlighting spatial discoveries in your data.
 Figures can also be reproduced between different sessions, different computers, and different users.

 ## Reproducing sample figures (Xenium)